Skip to Main Content

 You are reassigned to unwanted or unpleasant tasks while younger employees get better assignments;

-In addition to prohibiting employers from treating older workers differently than their younger counterparts, the law also prohibits policies and practices that have a œdisparate impact on older workers.
-This particularly insidious type of age discrimination occurs when an employer’s seemingly neutral policies have a disproportionately adverse impact upon older workers.
+In addition to prohibiting employers from treating older workers differently than their younger counterparts, the law also prohibits policies and practices that have a disparate impact on older workers.
+This particularly insidious type of age discrimination occurs when an employer’s seemingly neutral policies have a disproportionately adverse impact on older workers.
 For example, a company announces that it will be laying off all employees above a certain salary level.
 This policy has a disproportionately adverse impact on older workers who generally earn larger paychecks.

-But courts are reluctant to second guess a company’s layoff policy, where the employer can show that it is a œbusiness necessity, in this case, cost-saving.
-In order to win a disparate impact claim, an employee would then need to bring forth evidence of an equally effective, but non-discriminatory way for the company to achieve the same goal.
-The cost-saving œbusiness necessity excuse makes disparate impact claims particularly hard to prove.
-Older workers tend to earn higher wages than younger workers by virtue of their added years of experience.
-Making the situation even murkier is that the impact of these œcost saving layoffs tends to fall specifically on older workers in middle to upper middle management positions.
+But courts are reluctant to second guess a company’s layoff policy, where the employer can show that it is a business necessity, in this case, cost-saving.
+To win a disparate impact claim, an employee would then need to bring forth evidence of an equally effective, but non-discriminatory way for the company to achieve the same goal.
+The cost-saving business necessity excuse makes disparate impact claims particularly hard to prove.
+Older workers tend to earn higher wages than younger workers because of their added years of experience.
+Making the situation even murkier is that the impact of these cost-saving layoffs tends to fall specifically on older workers in middle to upper-middle management positions.
 In a case like this, the company’s officers, also over the age of 40, decide to get rid of its long-term managers and replace them with younger workers at lower salaries.

 Employer Tactics Revealed How Employers Use Age to Terminate Employees.
 If any of these scenarios sound familiar and/or you just received a severance package, you should consult our employment lawyers.
 Please call (203) 255-4150.